 This module continues the preceding project-based module and is carried out in collaboration with companies and organisations.
 It comprises an innovation process, the aim of which is to create possible solutions to the problems that were identified in Module 1.

-The module contains:
+The module covers the following areas and concepts:

-- the innovation process in theory and practice

-- · transdisciplinary project work

-- sustainable development and systems change
+- the innovation process in theory and practice - transdisciplinary project work - · sustainable development and systems change